Tuning the Fermi Liquid Crossover in Sr$_2$RuO$_4$ with Uniaxial Stress: Discussion

 So, how do the calculated $\chi_{xy}$ and the difference between the two oxygen shifts compare?
 At zero strain (black points), there is good semi-quantitative agreement.
 At $\varepsilon_{aa}$ = $0.65\,\varepsilon_v$ (red), and $\varepsilon_{aa}$ = $\varepsilon_v$ (green), the calculated susceptibility has the same qualitative behavior as the measured $K_{1'\perp}^s-K_{1||}^s$.
 As strain is increased, the FL coherence temperature is driven to zero $\TFL\rightarrow 0$ and $E_{\gamma}(Y)\to0$ ($\varepsilon \rightarrow \varepsilon_v$).
-Furthermore, the agreement between the low temperature strain enhancement of the susceptibility is also reasonable, with about 23\% enhancement observed in $K_{1'\perp}^s-K_{1||}^s$ compared to~ $\simeq18\%$ in the calculated $\chi_{xy}$ at 4K.
+Furthermore, the agreement between the low temperature strain enhancement of the susceptibility is also reasonable, with about 23\% enhancement observed in $K_{1'\perp}^s-K_{1||}^s$ compared to~ $\simeq17\%$ in the calculated $\chi_{xy}$ at 4K.
 The calculated unstrained FL crossover temperature in Fig.~\ref{fig:DFTchi_orbital}(a) is slightly lower than that seen in the measured shifts (about 20~K, or reduced by half relative to the maximum at 40 K, see the right inset of Fig.~\ref{fig:DFTchi_orbital}b), a discrepancy that can be explained by the underestimation of $E_F-E_{vHs}\simeq $~7~meV inherent to the calculation (experiments suggest $E_F-E_{vHs}\simeq $~10-14~meV)~\cite{Shen2007}.
-As such, the ability of the quasiparticle framework described in this work to reproduce the salient behavior observed in the measured $^{17}$O Knight shifts provides strong support for the interpretation that the Fermi liquid crossover, as well as the approximately logarithmic $T$-dependence for $T>\TFL$, is a consequence of the close proximity of $E_F$ to a 2D singularity in the DOS.
+As such, the ability of the quasiparticle framework described in this work to reproduce the salient behavior observed in the measured $^{17}$O Knight shifts provides strong support for the interpretation that the Fermi liquid crossover, as well as the approximately logarithmic $T$-dependence for $T>\TFL$, is a consequence of the close proximity of $E_F$ to a (quasi-)2D singularity in the DOS.Interestingly, judging from the agreement, the quasiparticle renormalizations do not substantially increase under strain at least in the studied temperature range.
+For a system at the actual 2D singularity one could expect the mass enhancement to also exhibit a logarithmic growth upon lowering $T$ and whether this growth simply occurs with a small prefactor and hence quantitatively the effects are small down to 2K, or, alternatively, other effects such as small but finite warping of the Fermi surfaces in the $z$ direction could also play a role remains to be investigated in future work.